fitnr/taft/readme.md

 ### Helpers

 Taft will register helpers for you.
-You pass it a file that `exports` a helper, or the name of a NPM module, Taft will register it to Handlebars.
+You pass it a file that `exports` a helper, or the name of a NPM helper module, Taft will register it to Handlebars.

 ````
 $ taft --helper helpers/magic.js source/page1.hbs > build/page1.hbs